firstname.lastname@example.org | 01484 472379

 Herath, D (2014) ‘Simulating the Effects of Disorder on Goal Setting and Task Performance’.
 In: The Society for the Study of Artificial Intelligence and the Simulation of Behaviour (AISB) Workshop 2014, 27-28 January 2014, Bournemouth, UK

-Dinuka is currently supervising students on Human Resouce Management in SMEs at both undergraduate and postgraduate levels.
+Dinuka is currently supervising students on Human Resource Management in SMEs at both undergraduate and postgraduate levels.

-He is also is interested in supervising projects in the following areas:
+He is also is interested in supervising PhD projects in the following areas:

-Aprart from the afroemtnioned areas, He is also interested in novel quantiative, qualitative and mixed method projects
+Apart from the aforementioned areas, He is also interested in novel quantitative, qualitative and mixed method projects

 Dinuka has a keen interest in enterprise activities and how they can add value to a university and its operations.
 He is currently working on an EU (ERASMUS) funded project (SHARPEN) on HRM in SMEs (https://efis.tul.cz/sharpen/) and working with local businesses.
 He is currently organising funded symposia on Organisational Plasticity and Entrepreneurship in the Margins.
+He has received funding from the European Academy of Management and the school research fund at the University of Huddersfield.
 At Bournemouth University he was the Chairman of the Institute of Directors which is the largest professional body business leaders (top management and executives) in the UK.
 Through the IoD he organised monthly events which allowed students to routinely network with top business leaders and build connections.
 Dinuka, is currently working on setting up similar initiatives at Huddersfield University.

-Dinuka is involved in orgasning research symposia within the university.
+Dinuka is involved in organising research symposia within the university.
+Dinuka is a Fields journal champion at the Huddersfield Business School.
+He acts as personal academic tutor for over 30 students.
 He is also involved in the research seminar series within the business school.